-Upswing combines Al-driven technology with athletic trainers and orthopedic specialists to deliver on its mission.
+As noted in the Introduction and Executive Summary above, Upswing combines state of the art Al-driven technology with athletic trainers and orthopedic specialists to deliver on its mission.
 SOCT Health Plan Members access Upswing through Upswing's website on their smartphone or computer and within fifteen minutes (after a real-time eligibility verification) are connected with an Upswing coach (a certified athletic trainer) via their preferred communication modality (text, email, or virtual meeting room).
 Upswing's coaches assist the member in answering a series of questions on Upswing's online symptom assessment tool, much in the same way that a patient would respond to questions in a doctor's office.
 Once completed, Upswing's algorithms provide the member with the MSK conditions they are most likely experiencing.
-The Member can then choose to read about their condition using Upswing's curated list of injury-specific PDFs and watch videobased exercises.
+The Member can then choose to read about their condition using Upswing's curated list of injury-specific PDFs and watch video-based exercises.
 Upswing's coaches may also suggest healthier lifestyle choices while creating personalized self-help rehabilitation programs tailored for the member's condition.
-Importantly,

-Upswing's coaches then follow the member closely with multiple touchpoints during their period of engagement.
+Importantly, Upswing's coaches then follow the member closely with multiple touchpoints during their period of engagement.
 Should the patient's condition not improve, a telehealth visit with an Upswing orthopedic specialist is arranged within 24 hours from the time of request for further diagnostic evaluation and additional treatment recommendations.
-Upswing's physicians can e-prescribe non-opioid medications, and when X-Rays or MRI scans are necessary, Upswing's physicians can also order these studies-the Member remains under the care of Upswing's physicians.
+Upswing's physicians can e-prescribe non-opioid medications, and when X-Rays or MRI scans are necessary, Upswing's physicians can also order these studies - the Member remains under the care of Upswing's physicians.
 When appropriate based on the results of further testing or other indications, Upswing's physicians can also refer Members to brick and mortar specialists consistent with Health Plan requirements.

-The Upswing program covers a wide range of MSK-related conditions, including both chronic injuries (71.4% of participants) and acute injuries (28.2% of participants).
-To date, for the SOCT Health Plan, Upswing has provided musculoskeletal treatment for the following impacted body areas:
+The Upswing program covers a wide range of MSK related conditions including both chronic injuries (71.4% of participants) and acute injuries (28.2% of participants).

+Upswing has provided musculoskeletal treatment for the following impacted body areas: